Skip to main content

 Quality Standards and Measures

-At a minimum, the lender must identify any loans with a defect (loans not in compliance with the Selling Guide or other related contractual terms and agreements) and establish a methodology by which all loans with identified defects can be categorized based on the severity of the defect.
-The lender must define the severity levels appropriate to its organization and reporting needs, however, the highest level of severity must be assigned to those loans with defects resulting in the loan not being eligible as delivered to Fannie Mae.
+At a minimum, the lender must identify any loans with a defect (loans not in compliance with the Selling Guide or other related contractual terms and agreements) and establish a methodology by which all loans with identified defects can be categorized based on the severity level of the defect.
+The lender must define the severity levels appropriate to its organization and reporting needs; however, the highest level of severity must be assigned to those loans with defects resulting in the loan not being eligible as delivered to Fannie Mae.

 The lender must also establish target defect rates for its organization, reflecting its quality standards and goals.
 The establishment of a target defect rate is based on the lender’s post-closing random QC sample and enables the lender to regularly evaluate and measure progress in meeting its loan quality standards.
 Different target defect rates may be established for different severity levels; however, at a minimum a target defect rate must be established for the lender’s highest level of severity.

 A target defect rate must be established that is as reasonably low as possible.
 Once the targets are set, performance against the targets must be measured at least quarterly and reported to management.
-The target defect rate(s) must be evaluated and if necessary reset at least annually.
+The target defect rates must be evaluated and if necessary, reset at least annually.
 The lender must document the rationale for establishing the target rate(s).
-Fannie Mae may assess how the lender’s chosen target defect rate affects Fannie Mae’s risk and may provide input on a more appropriate target.

 QC File Review Overview